Kinovea/kinovea-docs/source/userinterface/ui/thumbnailspanel.rst

 .. image:: /images/ui/metadataoverlay.png

-Enabling the metadata "Kva file" will make it display "kva" on the thumbnail when annotations exist as a sidecar file to the main video.
+Enabling the metadata :guilabel:`Kva file` will make it display "kva" on the thumbnail when annotations exist as a sidecar file to the main video.